hiranmayee1123/Web-calculator/README.md

 # Web-calculator
-This is a web application made with HTML,CSS and Java Script in which an operatable scientific calculator.
+This is a web application made with HTML,CSS and Java Script in which an operatable scientific calculator